IrfanKhan66/hooksmith/README.md

    - `git checkout -b fix/bug-fix-name`
    - `git checkout -b docs/your-documentation-update`
    - `git checkout -b refactor/your-code-refactor`
-3. To add a new hook, create a new file in the `src/hooks` directory and name it according to the hook name in **camelCase**.
+3. To add a new hook, create a new .txt file in the `src/hooks` directory and name it according to the hook name in **kebab-case**.
 4. Add your changes and commit them with a descriptive commit message with the issue number if applicable.
 5. Push your changes to your forked repository.
 6. Create a pull request to the main repository.